Jennifer Lopez, Alex Rodriguez Dating Photos Taken In NYC In Wake Of Buzz Around Met Gala Date Night

 “He [Alex Rodriguez] loves family and so does she.
 For Jennifer, family comes first,” an insider said.

 Jennifer Lopez and Alex Rodriguez dating rumors had been controversial on account of the former’s rumored relationship with Drake.
-Interestingly, just like Alex, Drake reportedly started dating Jennifer after she saw her perform on Planet Hollywood.
-Lopez’s romance with Drake, however, was short-lived, for unspecified reasons.
+Interestingly, just like Alex, Drake reportedly started dating Jennifer after he saw her perform at Planet Hollywood.
+Lopez’s romance with Drake, however, was short-lived for unspecified reasons.

 That said, it’s looking like there’s better chemistry between Jennifer and Alex.
 As mentioned, each is committed to their respective children.
 Both being divorced, the two can use what they’ve learned from their previous relationships as they embark on a new one.